 We offer Master of Science and Doctor of Philosophy degrees in Earth Sciences with areas of specialization in Geography and Geology.
-Our requirements for acceptance into the graduate programs are slightly different for these two areas.
-Regardless of specialization, all diplomas will say Earth Sciences.
+Both areas stress independent thesis research with some supporting course work.
+All diplomas will say Earth Sciences, regardless of specialization.
 We strongly recommend that prospective students learn about the research interests of the faculty and contact potential research advisors directly.
-Admission into the department of Earth Sciences is only in the fall semesters, however requests can be made for spring or summer admission.
+Admission into the department of Earth Sciences is dominantly in the fall semesters, however requests can be made for spring or summer admission.

-If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by February 1.
+If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by February 1, for fall admission.

 Admission Requirements for M.S. and Ph.D.
 Programs in Earth Sciences:

-2. Minimum GRE scores in verbal, quantitative, and analytic measures are required; a verbal GRE of 150 is generally required to be eligible for a Teaching Assistantship.
+2. GRE scores in verbal, quantitative, and analytic measures are required; a verbal GRE of 150 is generally required to be eligible for a Teaching Assistantship.
 Use these codes to send GRE scores to the Graduate School, MSU Code: 4488, Geology Code: 0504, Geography Code: 2203.
 Revised scoring found here.
 GRE scores should be reported on the online application, and official scores must be received by the deadline for timely review of your application.

 3. Transcripts from all universities and colleges attended are required.
 Unofficial transcripts must be uploaded to the online application.
 Official transcripts should be sent to the Graduate School:

-6. A clear, concise essay indicating your objectives for pursuing the curriculum and degree for which you seek admission.
+5. A Personal essay should clearly and concisely communicate your objectives for pursuing the curriculum and degree for which you seek admission.
 The essay should also include a statement regarding why you wish to enroll in Earth Sciences at Montana State University and who you wish to work with.
 The essay will be uploaded to the online application.

 6. The graduate admissions process for International students can be found here.
 International students should have a TOEFL score of 237 (computer), 580 (paper) or 93 (internet) for admission.
 For the IELTS test a 7.0 total band score is required.
-Financial certificate information found here.
+Financial certificate information is found here.